This is a guest post, written by Darlene Mass, a writer for the apartment rental site, Zumper.com.

 - Spousal Support: Again, in some higher-level employee moves, if the relocating employee is married, a company will provide spousal support.
 Which can include: helping the spouse find a job or establish their own business.

-Benefits included in the package for employee relocation vary greatly depending upon the circumstance, company or employer.
+Benefits of relocation assistance included in the package for employee relocation vary greatly depending upon the circumstance, company or employer.
 For more information about what factors to consider when building your job relocation package, check out this webinar.

 What is the average relocation lump sum amount?

 Additionally, some employers offer a moving bonus with the average relocation package (also referred to as a lump sum or signing bonus).
 These relocation bonuses are typically paid as an incentive for the employee to agree to relocation or if the employer recognizes that the cost of living is higher in the new location compared to the employee’s current area.
 Relocation bonuses are a one-time deal and oftentimes have to be paid back if the employee leaves the company before a certain period of time.

 Often times, the actual amount of the relocation lump sum may need to be tweaked.
 You won’t know exactly what your employee needs until it’s time for them to relocate, so keep an open mind, and be willing to negotiate and adjust the package accordingly.
 Most employers choose to negotiate relocation packages instead of salaries.
 Relocation costs are a one-time expense whereas salaries are recurring.

 Enlist help from a tech-forward relocation management company for employee relocation packages.

 A lot of behind-the-scenes work goes into successfully relocating an employee from one town or country to another with the average relocation package.
 If growth is in the air at your company, it’s time to start thinking about building out your employee relocation program.
 Reach out to us for a free relocation program consultation.